Azure/blackbelt-aks-hackfest/labs/day2-labs/persistent-volumes.md

 ```

 ## Verify the mountpoints and the databases

-Verify the mount points  of azure disks inside the DB pod with the below commands:
+Verify the mount points  of azure disks inside the DB pod with the below commands.
-NOTE: You should see 2 disks of 2GB each mounted to the /data/db and /data/configdb paths.
+**NOTE:** You should see 2 disks of 2GB each mounted to the /data/db and /data/configdb paths.

 ```bash
 kubectl exec -it <DB pod name> bash